eth-brownie/brownie/docs/compile.rst

 Brownie generates an expanded version of the deployed source mapping that it uses for debugging and test coverage evaluation.
 It is structured as a dictionary of dictionaries, where each key is a program counter as given by ``debug_traceTransaction``.

+If a value is ``false`` or the type equivalent, the key is not included.

 .. code-block:: javascript

     {
         'pc': {
-            'path': "", // relative path to the contract source code 'op': "", // opcode string
+            'op': "", // opcode string
-            'offset': [0, 0], // source code start and stop offsets 'fn': str, // name of the related method, if any 'jump': "", // jump instruction as supplied in the sourceMap, if any (i,o) 'value': "0x00" // hex string value of the instruction, if any }
+            'path': "", // relative path to the contract source code 'offset': [0, 0], // source code start and stop offsets 'fn': str, // name of the related method 'jump': "", // jump instruction as supplied in the sourceMap, if any (i,o) 'value': "0x00" // hex string value of the instruction }
     }